Workplace accidents or injuries

 You can find out more about these and other payments under the scheme in our document on the Occupational Injuries Benefit Scheme.

-You may get Illness Benefit from the Department of Social Protection if you cannot work because you are sick or ill.
+You may get Illness Benefit from the Department of Employment Affairs and Social Protection if you cannot work because you are sick or ill.
 You must be aged under 66, covered by the appropriate class of social insurance (PRSI) and satisfy the PRSI conditions.

 If you do not have enough PRSI contributions, you may qualify for Disability Allowance which is a means-tested payment.
 You may qualify if you have an injury, disease or physical or mental disability that has continued or may be expected to continue for at least one year.